 Cost Centers and Internal Orders

-Cost Centers were known as “budgets,” or “general accounts,” prior to SAP.
-In Johns Hopkins University, Cost Centers are often broken out to more detailed and limited areas of costs and funding in the form of Internal Orders, each rolling up to a Cost Center.
+Cost centers were known as “budgets,” or “general accounts,” prior to SAP.
+At Johns Hopkins University, cost centers are often broken out to more detailed and limited areas of costs and funding in the form of internal orders, each rolling up to a cost center.